-If a Person, Contact, Child or Contact/Child custom field is added to a form, a Smart link will automatically show but this can be altered or de-selected if necessary.
+If a Person, Contact, Child or Contact/Child custom field is added to a form, a Smart link will automatically show and the Name of the field will be pre-filled.

 After a Person, Contact or Child field has been added to a form, the field will show as faded out to indicate that it cannot be added again.
 It is not possible to include a duplicate smart linked field and validation will prevent this.

 For example, if you want to send a form to your members and you would like the form to pre-fill their email address, select the Person Email field.
-Once used, it will show as faded out to indicate that it cannot be selected again.
+Once used, it will show as faded out.

 Another option is to select Email from the Standard field section and smart link it to ChurchSuite's Email field.
 After clicking Save, the Person Email field will show as faded out because a Smart link has been made.